 This session concludes the NASA Beginning, Engineering, Science and Technology activities.
 Students now should have a firm grasp of the Engineering Design Process and how it is applied in real applications of our quest to travel to the Moon, Mars and beyond.
-Fill out a certificate for each student for completing all the steps to becoming a NASA BEST student (see end of guide).
+Fill out a certificate for each student for completing all the steps to becoming a NASA BEST student (p.?).